Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 }
 ```
 The `DynamicDependenciesWithSPIInput` connector tries to load some resources using `DynamicDependenciesWithSPIService.class.getClassLoader().getResourceAsStream(resource)`:
-- `FROM_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dependency` module.
+- `FROM_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.component.loading-analysis:service-provider-from-dependency` module.
 The resource value is copied in the `contentFromResourceDependency` field of the record.
-- `FROM_DYNAMIC_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dynamic-dependency` module.
+- `FROM_DYNAMIC_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.component.loading-analysis:service-provider-from-dynamic-dependency` module.
 The resource value is copied in the `contentFromResourceDynamicDependency` field of the record.
-- `FROM_EXTERNAL_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-external-dependency` module.
+- `FROM_EXTERNAL_DEPENDENCY/resource.properties`: this resource exists only in `org.talend.sdk.component.loading-analysis:service-provider-from-external-dependency` module.
 The resource value is copied in the `contentFromResourceExternalDependency` field of the record.

 All those three resources are successfully loaded in this example.

 The last field, `contentFromMultipleResources` contain the result of loading multiple resources at once using `DynamicDependenciesWithSPIService.class.getClassLoader().getResources(resource)` for the resource path `FROM_MULTIPLE/resource.txt`.
-This resource exists in all the three modules `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dependency`, `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dynamic-dependency`, `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-external-dependency`.
+This resource exists in all the three modules `org.talend.sdk.component.loading-analysis:service-provider-from-dependency`, `org.talend.sdk.component.loading-analysis:service-provider-from-dynamic-dependency`, `org.talend.sdk.component.loading-analysis:service-provider-from-external-dependency`.
 So, 3 values should be concatenated in this field if everything were loaded.
 In the example, the content of this resource is successfully loaded from static and dynamic dependencies, but twice for each!
 And, the `FROM_MULTIPLE/resource.txt`
-in `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-external-dependency` is not found.
+in `org.talend.sdk.component.loading-analysis:service-provider-from-external-dependency` is not found.